numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 goal of migrating from this to the majority convention of ``*`` = elementwise, ``@`` = matrix multiplication.

+[and (+?) means that I think they probably count as (+), but need to double check with the relevant devs]

-XX check: Theano, OpenCV, cvxopt, pycuda, sage, sympy, pysparse, pyviennacl, any others?
+XX check: Theano, OpenCV, cvxopt, pycuda, sage, sympy, pysparse, pyviennacl, panda3d; are there any other libraries that define matrix types?
 QTransform in PyQt?
-PyOpenGL seems to assume that if you want real matrices you'll use numpy. panda3d?
+PyOpenGL seems to assume that if you want real matrices you'll use numpy.

 Rationale for specification details